-He says his ministry plans to roll out 40 new tolling stations the end of 2017.
+He says his ministry plans to roll out 40 new tolling stations by the end of 2017.

 Mr Chitotela says the main objective is to exponentially increase non tax revenue in the form of toll fees which will be channeled towards road maintenance programmes.